Keep Your Hands Off Eizouken!: Manga

-In March 2020, Dark Horse Comics announced the acquisition of the manga for English release which originally would have started on October 6, 2020, but was postponed to November 4, 2020.
+In March 2020, Dark Horse Comics announced the acquisition of the manga for English release which originally would have started on October 6, but was postponed to November 4.

-Volume list
+Volumes

 Anime

-An anime television series adaptation was announced on May 7, 2019.
+An anime television series adaptation was announced in May 2019.
 Produced by Shogakukan, Warner Bros.
-Japan and Science SARU, the series was directed by Masaaki Yuasa, who also handled series composition.
+Japan and Science Saru, the series was directed by Masaaki Yuasa, who also handled series composition.
 Yūichirō Kido wrote the scripts, Naoyuki Asano designed the characters, and Oorutaichi composed the music.
-The series aired from January 5 to March 22, 2020, on NHK General TV.
-The series ran for 12 episodes.
+The series aired for 12 episodes on NHK General TV from January 6 to March 23, 2020.
 Chelmico performed the series' opening theme song "Easy Breezy," while the band Kami-sama, I Have Noticed (神様、僕は気づいてしまった, Kami-sama, Boku wa Kizuite Shimatta) performed the series' ending theme song "A Blue That Has No Name" (名前のない青, Namae no Nai Ao).
 The popularity of the series led to it being rebroadcast on NHK Educational TV in Japan in October 2021.

 It was streamed by Crunchyroll worldwide, excluding Asia.
-On May 18, 2021, it was announced Sentai Filmworks picked up the home video rights.
+In May 2021, it was announced Sentai Filmworks picked up the home video rights for a Blu-ray release.
+It contains an English dub and the original version with subtitles.
+It was released on July 25, 2023.
+Medialink licensed the series in Asia-Pacific and streamed it on Ani-One Asia YouTube channel.

-Episode list
+Episodes

 Live-action film

 A live-action film adaptation was announced on October 15, 2019.
 The film was directed by Tsutomu Hanabusa and stars members of the idol group Nogizaka46 Minami Umezawa, Asuka Saito, and Mizuki Yamashita as Sayaka Kanamori, Midori Asakusa, and Tsubame Mizusaki respectively.
-It was originally scheduled to release in Japan on May 15, 2020, but was postponed to September 25, 2020, due to the COVID-19 pandemic.
+It was originally scheduled to release in Japan on May 15, 2020, but was postponed to September 25 of that same year, due to the COVID-19 pandemic.

 Live-action series

-On February 17, 2020, it was announced that the film would be preceded by a six episode television mini-series, with the same staff and cast as the film.
-The series premiered on April 5, 2020, on MBS.
+In February 2020, it was announced that the film would be preceded by a six episode television mini-series, with the same staff and cast as the film.
+The series was broadcast on MBS from April 5 to May 10, 2020.

 Reception

 Manga

 After the debut of the anime adaptation in January 2020, the manga had over 500,000 copies in circulation.

-The manga series was nominated for the 11th Manga Taisho awards in 2018, and it won the top Bros.
+The manga series was nominated for the eleventh Manga Taisho awards in 2018, and it won the top Bros.
 Comic Award in 2017.
-The series ranked #15 along with Dr. Stone on a list of the top manga of 2018 for male readers put together by Kono Manga ga Sugoi!.
+The series ranked fifteenth along with Dr. Stone on a list of the top manga of 2018 for male readers put together by Kono Manga ga Sugoi!.
 The School Library Journal listed the first volume of the series as one of the top 10 manga of 2021.